chrisfosterelli/chrisfosterelli.github.io/_posts/2012-08-17-modular-rapid-application-development.md

+---
+layout: post
+permalink: modular-rapid-web-application-development.html
-Modular rapid web application development
+title: Modular rapid web application development
+---
 <p>While at the KIC, I've been doing contract web development work.
 The project that I've been developing for has a launch goal of the start of the school year, meaning this up coming September.
 We are hoping to have a functional, operational verison to display by that time.
 I hope I can convoy the general size of this project when I say that this is a <em>very </em>signifigant undertaking.</p>
 <!-- Content Breaker -->
 <p>Instead of the traditional development model, we've sort of adapted to a system that is much more simple.
 All the developers should have a sturdy idea of what the final project will look like.
 Each person should have a proper feeling of what the project is actually supposed to do.
 Nothing more is&nbsp;required.
 The entire process is cumulated as followed:</p>